Asahi Super Takumar 50mm f/1.4 Review

-John Riley reviews the Asahi Pentax Super-Takumar 50mm f/1.4 Model I (8-Element), and finds out if the lens deserves the legendary status it has.
+John Riley reviews the Asahi Pentax Super-Takumar 50mm f/1.4 Model I (8-Element) and finds out if the lens lives up to its legendary status.

 Handling and Features